-Cause 2 - T. M. Lechner departed the Plaintiff's BOD on May 29, 2016 (Exhibit AK -Plaintiff's Annual Meeting Minutes - May 29, 2016, Page 3, Election of Board of Directors).
-In the related case SC19419 with the Defendants', the Plaintiff's Claim and ORDER to Go to Small
+Cause 2 - T. M. Lechner departed the Plaintiff's BOD on May 29, 2016 (Exhibit AK - Plaintiff's Annual Meeting Minutes - May 29, 2016, Page 3, Election of Board of Directors).

-Claims Court, SC-100, contains an evidence page (Exhibit AL, Page 7) that absolutely identifies T. M. Lechner's position as the "Small Claims Court Advisory Director".
-Note: Since the available copy of the evidence page is obscured, the evidence page from another related case is also presented (Exhibit AL-1, Page 7).
+The Plaintiff's Claim and ORDER to Go to Small Claims Court, SC-100, contains an evidence page (Exhibit AL, Page 7) that absolutely identifies T. M. Lechner's position as the

+"Small Claims Court Advisory Director".
 The Plaintiff's Bylaws define Advisory Directors: "The Board of Directors from time to time may elect one (1) or more persons to be advisory directors, who shall not by such appointment be members of the Board of Directors."
 (Exhibit AH, Page 6, Section 18, Advisory Directors.).
-On August 6, 2016 the Plaintiff's BOD appointed Michael Lechner to the BOD.
-The minutes published in the Plaintiff's August 2016 Newsletter state: "Vice President of Assessments - Michael Lechner - The Board requested that Michael serve in a limited role for one transition year, and he accepted.
-His efforts will focus on collection of past-due accounts" (Exhibit AI, Page 4., Directors' Reports, Vice President of Assessments (second paragraph from the bottom)).
-In that "limited roll", Michael Lechner's activities have been limited to; appearing in Small Claims Court representing the Plaintiff for SC19415, SC19417, SC19407, SC19411, SC19409, SC19410, SC19418, filing Requests for Dismissal for SC19416, SC19419 and writing a demand letter related to this case SCxxxxx (Exhibit AL-2).
-T. M. Lechner (Michael Lechner) filing and/or representing the plaintiff in this small claims action is in violation of Code of Civil procedure, Section 116.540 (a) and 116.540 (b) (Exhibit AM, Page 1).
+T. M. Lechner taking part in filing the small claims action is in violation of Code of Civil procedure, Section 116.540 (a) and 116.540 (b) (Exhibit AM, Page 1).

-Subdivision and Surrounding Parcel Counts and Subdivision Road Usage according to the Official Map thereof, filed in the Office of the County Recorder, Tuolumne County, California on March 8, 1950 in Volume 10 of Maps, at Page 44 (Exhibit D).
+Subdivision and Surrounding Parcel Counts and Subdivision Road Usage